-Maths at Burradon Community Primary School has been built one of our core values:
+Maths at Burradon Community Primary School has been built on one of our core values:

 “At Burradon, all children will have a positive attitude towards mathematics, becoming fluent, confident and resilient mathematicians, who are equipped with the skills to succeed in, and beyond, their school years.”